For more information contact:

 Accounts with unpaid balances more than 90 days past the due date are considered delinquent and are subject to collection procedures.

 Collection procedures include intensive efforts to recover amounts owed.
 (Collection procedures are not required on accounts with a remaining balance of less than $25.)

-The vendor department may refer uncollected receivables to the Collection Area of the Bursar’s Office when:
+The vendor department may refer uncollected receivables to the Bursar’s Office when:

 - An account is 90 days or more past due, and